liferay/headlessapis.wedeploy.io/content/docs/general/pagination.md

 ```

 From this response, you can obtain the total number of existing elements under the `page` block and also
-the links to other pages of content spaces.
+the links to the other pages of the collection for content spaces.